spartan-nerdos/osp-packages/README.md

-# osp-packages
+# spk-packages
-Packages repository to host all packages for OSP.
+Packages repository to host all packages for spk.